-Tree Appeal provides trees to schools and colleges throughout the UK and Ireland.
+Tree Appeal provides trees to schools and colleges throughout the UK.
 They are paid for by our corporate sponsors so there is absolutely no charge to the schools receiving them (but you have to plant them; we don't do that!)

 Does your school want to plant trees linked to environmental education?
 To see if you can provide a good home for some trees, we need to know just a few things about your project.
 If you qualify then saplings can be delivered to your school free of charge, including canes and protection.
 Read on to find out what we need from you - then get ready to start tree planting!

 Read about the types of tree available and how to plant them.